th2-net/th2-docs/content/versions/1-5-4/modules/exactpro/th2-conn.md

     href: "https://github.com/orgs/th2-net/repositories?q=th2-conn&type=all&language=&sort="
 ---

 **th2-conn** (where “conn” stands for "connect") component is responsible for the communication with a target system.
-This component implements the logic of the <term term="communication protocol">interaction protocol</term>, receiving and sending messages from and to the system, respectively.
+This component implements the logic of the interaction protocol, receiving and sending messages from and to the system, respectively.

 <!--more-->